gharbia-mohammed/Data-Analysis-Climate-Research/README.md

-Air Temperature (TAS) , Wind Speed (WS) , Surface Downwelling Shortwave Radiation (RSDS) The goal is to investigate how these variables have changed over the last eight decades and identify key temporal patterns that describe North Africa’s climate evolution.
+Air Temperature (TAS) , Wind Speed (WS) , Surface Downwelling Shortwave Radiation (RSDS) The goal is to investigate how these variables have changed over the last eight decades and identify key temporal patterns that describe North Africa’s climate change.

 ### Data sources :

-The primary dataset used in this project is  ERA5 Reanalysis Dataset (ECMWF) which is :
-Global coverage, Hourly & monthly data and High spatial resolution (0.25° × 0.25°)
+The  dataset used in this project is the ERA5 Reanalysis Dataset (ECMWF), which provides global coverage, hourly and monthly data, and a high spatial resolution of 0.25° × 0.25° for the period from 1940 to 2020.
-for period from 1940 to 2020.
-ERA5 is widely used in climate analysis due to its spatial consistency, long historical coverage, and high-quality assimilation of atmospheric observations.
+ERA5 is widely used in climate analysis due to its spatial consistency, long historical coverage, and high-quality integration of atmospheric observations.

 ### Tools Used :
 R Programming Language

-Data Loading (reading ERA5 climate variables)
-Data Cleaning & Preprocessing
+Data Extraction (Extracting ERA5 climate variables) Data Cleaning & Preprocessing
 Time-Series Analysis
 Statistical Summaries